What is a trash chute?

 Why is Trash Chute Door Maintenance Important?

-Maintaining a chute and all the parts is important, and that includes the doors on both ends.
+Maintaining a chute and all the parts is important.
 Latches and hinges on a building’s garbage chute must be checked on a regular basis.
-The trash chute doors should create a seal when shut to keep odors and germs in and smoke or flame from spreading in the event of a fire.
+Trash chute doors should form a secure seal when closed to contain odors and germs, as well as to prevent smoke or flames from spreading during a fire.

-- Intake Door – The entry door of a trash chute is where garbage and other materials are deposited.
+- Intake Door – The entry door where garbage and other materials are deposited.

-- Discharge Door – Located at the bottom of the trash chute, some discharge trash chute doors open with springs which are triggered by weight, some are automated, and others must be opened manually.
+- Discharge Door –Located at the bottom of the trash chute, this door manages how materials exit.
+Some discharge doors open automatically via springs triggered by weight, others are automated, and some require manual operation.
 How the chute discharge doors open is usually determined by where the items are landing.

 How do I Clean a Trash Chute?